tamas-l/apex-coverage-analytics/README.md

  - Run analytics on the data and construct the optimal test suites for individual Apex classes and triggers.
 (The test suite consisting of the least possible number of test classes in order to reach the configured coverage threshold.)
  - Provide output in the form of HTML report or metadata files that can be deployed to SFDC.

+Possible use cases for the results:
+ - Build automation: construct the list of unit tests to run for the current package.
+(Not in the scope of this project.)
+ - Identify test classes that do not contribute to the overall coverage.
+(This is part of the output report.)

 # Operation
 ![Apex Code Coverage record sample](docs/media/ApexCodeCoverage-sample.png)